the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 The reasoning goes that if commercially sensitive information of a company is disclosed, it will damage the company’s commercial interests and undermine competitiveness.
 This is based on the thinking that in competitive markets, innovation will only occur with some protection of information.
 If a company spends time and money developing something new, the details of which are then made public, then its competitors can easily copy it without having to invest the same resources.
-The result is that no-one would innovate in the first place.
+The result is that no one would innovate in the first place.
 Similarly, for public safety concerns, governments are often unwilling to publish data that relates to issues such as national security.
 In such cases, it may not be possible to make data open, or it may only be possible to share partial/obscured datasets.